CNURobotics/flexbe_turtlesim_demo/README.md

 <img src="img/turtlesim_figure8.png" alt="Turtlesim figure 8 under FlexBE 'Simple FlexBE Turtlesim Demo' behavior." width="250">

+ > Note: Clicking on any image will give the high resolution view.

   We will discuss *"Attaching"* the user interface later.

   For now, just `Ctrl-C` to end the `behavior_onboard` and `be_launcher` nodes, and move on to the next demos.